 3. Officers Latrine north of 113th Cavalry, floor in shower very bad.
+Trap filled with cement and sand.

-Two Officers Latrines south of 168th Headquarters, no toilet paper at
+Two Officers Latrines south of 168th Headquarters, no toilet paper at 3:30 p.m.

 Three Officers' Latrines north of 133rd Headquarters, no toilet paper.